sclevine/packfile/README.md

 - the version from provide.test is always matched against the version from provide.test

-PROBLEM: no cache coherency guarantee for non-exported layers, so link-contents is a lie
+PROBLEM: no cache coherency guarantee for non-exported layers, so link-content is a lie
 IDEA: use UUID stored in layer metadata to rep unique build ID

-## TODO
+NOTES:
 - Use IDs for content-linked layers (think about guarantees)
-- prevent concurrent cache writes (and enforce order?)
-  - this can be accomplished by establishing dependency between layers that depend on the same cache
+  - Option #1: assume cache layers move together
+    - Only care about exported layers that are linked to stored, non-exported layers
+  - Option #2: assume cache layers may be independently out-of-sync
+    - Care about any layers that are linked to stored, non-exported layers
+- Use IDs for version-linked layers? (mismatch when old version layer comes back and matches)
+SOLUTION: all build layers must move together, so use UUID in store.toml + layer metadata